rahi-lab/targettrack/README.md

 <img src="src/Images/Highlight-points.png" width=600>
 </p>

-4. In order to train the neural network, open the `NN` tab.
-Select 'NN' as the method.
-Set the number of minimal annotations to be a GT frame, steps to take, deformation parameters, etc (See documentation for more details) with the format "key=value;key=value;" and press the `Run` button.
-The program then makes temporary files in `data/data_temp` and train a neural network.
+4. In order to train the neural network, open the `NNTA` tab.
+Select 'NNTA' as the method.
+Set the number of minimal annotations to be a GT frame, deformation parameters, etc with the format "key=value;key=value;".
+The `value` will be processed by `eval(value)` in python.
+Now press the `Run` button.
+The program then trains a neural network with a progress bar indicating which step it is on.
 Other pipelines can be integrated here.
 <p align="center">
 <img src="src/Images/NNtrain-points.png" width=600>
 </p>

-5. To check the performance of the neural network, choose 'NN' under `Select helper data`.
-You can see the predictions for all frames if you check the `Overlay mask` checkbox.
+5. To check the performance of the neural network, choose 'NNTA' under `Select helper data`.
 Below you can see the NN predictions (left) which was trained on 15 frames (right).
 <p align="center">
 <img src="src/Images/unannotatedFrame-points.png" width=400>
 <img src="src/Images/SeeNNresults-points.png" width=400>